Diyckstra/terraform-provider-deyckstra/website/docs/r/dx_gateway_association.md

 The following arguments are supported:

 * `allowed_prefixes` - (Required, Editable) VPC prefixes (CIDRs) to advertise to the Direct Connect gateway.
-* `associated_gateway_id` - (Required) The ID of the transit gateway that the Direct Connection gateway must be associated with.
+* `associated_gateway_id` - (Required) The ID of the transit gateway that the Direct Connect gateway must be associated with.
 * `dx_gateway_id` - (Required) The ID of the Direct Connect gateway.

 ## Attributes Reference